๐ŸชทIntro to Buddhism

 Birth and Early Life as Prince Siddhartha

-• Born around 563 BCE in Lumbini (modern Nepal) to King Suddhodana and Queen Maya of the Shakya clan
+• Born around the 5th century BCE in Lumbini (modern Nepal) to King Suddhodana and Queen Maya of the Shakya clan.
+Scholars debate the exact dates, but most place his birth somewhere between 563 and 480 BCE.

-• Prophecy at birth predicted he would become either a great world ruler or a great spiritual teacher—his father chose to pursue the former
+• Prophecy at birth predicted he would become either a great world ruler (chakravartin) or a great spiritual teacher.
+His father, wanting a political heir, chose to steer him toward kingship.

-• Sheltered palace upbringing deliberately kept him from witnessing old age, sickness, and death—setting up the dramatic encounter with suffering later
+• Sheltered palace upbringing deliberately kept him from witnessing old age, sickness, and death.
+This sets up the dramatic encounter with suffering later and makes the Four Sights hit that much harder.

 The Four Sights

-• Four encounters outside the palace—an old man, a sick person, a corpse, and a wandering ascetic—shattered his sheltered worldview
+• Four encounters outside the palace shattered his sheltered worldview: an old person, a sick person, a corpse, and a wandering ascetic.

-• First three sights revealed the universality of aging, illness, and death (the marks of impermanence that affect all beings)
+• The first three sights revealed the universality of aging, illness, and death, the marks of impermanence that no one can escape.

-Compare: Birth prophecy vs. Four Sights—both involve destiny, but the prophecy represents external expectation while the Four Sights represent internal awakening.
-If asked about what motivated Siddhartha's quest, the Four Sights are your answer.
+Compare: Birth prophecy vs. Four Sights.
+Both involve destiny, but the prophecy represents external expectation while the Four Sights represent internal awakening.
+If asked what motivated Siddhartha's quest, the Four Sights are your answer.

 The Search for Liberation